 Your new customers shouldn’t disappear into a black hole, never to hear from you again – that initial transaction should be the start of their defined customer journey, complete with strategic touchpoints for success.

-As made clear, many companies are leaving money on the table if they don't continue marketing to existing customers once they make an initial purchase.
 Engaging current customers positively impacts overall business goals in several ways, including increasing revenue by generating opportunities for sales of additional products and services.

 The problem is that not enough companies connect these top goals with customer marketing.
 Let’s explore three reasons why you should hone in on marketing to your existing customers.